wellsilver/kfs/README.md

 | ? | data |

 ### garbage bin
-holds all free sectors
+- holds all free sectors
-unnamed files
+- empty space are unnamed files
-when files are deleted they can appear in the "garbage bin"
+- when files are deleted they can appear in the "garbage bin" and are counted as free space, but can be restored

 all files in the garbage bin are free data